simplecomplex/inspect/README.md

 ### PHP and Javascript ###

 Inspect consists of a PHP library for serverside inspection and tracing, and a Javascript library for clientside ditto.
+NB: The Javascript library is has not been maintained since 2015.

 ### Maturity ###